-Spacious Considerations will be the third solo show for Peter Sedgley at The Art Stable in addition to that presented by Kelly Ross in London in 2000.
-And this exhibition is timely as Tate Modern have just hung a big kinetic piece, Colour Cycle III, from 1970, in it's own room.
-You can see a video of it on The Art Stable instagram account.
+The Art Stable has held three solo exhibiitons Peter Sedgley's work at The Art Stable in addition to that presented by Kelly Ross in London in 2000.
+Since 2018 Tate Modern have been hanging a big kinetic piece, Colour Cycle III, from 1970, in it's own room.
 Some people may remember that in the 2010 exhibition here we had a study for that piece hanging in the downstairs gallery.
 The forthcoming exhibition will focus on works on paper from the 1960's to the 1980's including paintings and prints.

 Peter Sedgley is a leading figure in the Optical and Kinetic movements who came to prominence during the 1960s.
 Born in London, Sedgley studied architecture before devoting himself solely to visual art from 1959.
 Peter Sedgley’s first solo exhibitions in 1965 were held at McRoberts and Tunnard Gallery, London and Howard Wise Gallery, New York.
 He was included in the influential Responsive Eye exhibiiton at MOMA, New York in 1964 and was a prizewinner at the Tokyo Biennale in 1965.

 It was during the sixties that his initial interest in light and movement were developed.
 The transformation of these two intangible forces, together with his search for different ways of using colour as a carrier for optical communication, have become his life-long themes.